shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 There are multiple ways to switch an application from using Testnet to Mainnet.

-* To switch to 'Mainnet', select the dropdown on the top RHS of the configuration profile screen and choose 'Mainnet'.
-After successful profile creation, the app is automatically switched to 'Mainnet' and a new **App Address** is assigned to it.
-If the app has already been enabled for 'Mainnet' then you can switch to 'Testnet' by using the same dropdown menu and selecting 'Testnet'.
+* To switch to 'Mainnet', use the application dashboard screen, select **Configuration >> Social Auth** in the LHS navigation pane.
+Refer to the dropdown next to 'Testnet' on the top RHS of the screen and choose 'Mainnet'.
+If there is a preexisting 'Mainnet profile, the app is automatically switched to it and you can see the social authentication settings and assigned **App Address** for the 'Mainnet' profile.
+Otherwise, the profile wizard gets activated and assists the developer in creating a 'Mainnet' configuration profile for the application.
+Once the profile is created, a new **App Address** is automatically assigned and the configuration switches to 'Mainnet'.

 ![Select Testnet or Mainnet](/img/an_db_testnet_mainnet_select.png)

-* Alternatively, you can switch to a different configuration profile by using the 'Manage Apps' dashboard screen, selecting the application card and clicking on 'Testnet' or 'Mainnet' to switch the profile.
+* Alternatively, if a 'Mainnet' configuration profile is already created for an application, you can also switch between Testnet/Mainnet configuration profiles by using the 'Manage Apps' dashboard screen.
+Simply select the application card and click on 'Testnet' or 'Mainnet'.
+This will bring up the application dashboard screen displaying the application dashboard for the selected configuration profile.

 ![Switch to Testnet](/img/an_db_all_app_card.png)

 !!! caution

-      Depending upon whether the 'Testnet' **App Address** value or the 'Mainnet' **App Address** value is used to integrate an application with the Auth SDK, the respective Arcana Network is used by the application for user authentication and displaying the Arcana wallet.
+      Depending upon whether the 'Testnet' **App Address** value or the 'Mainnet' **App Address** value is used to integrate an application with the Auth SDK, the corresponding Arcana Network is used by the application users.
 "Testnet" usage is not billed but if an application chooses 'Mainnet', it will be billed in the forthcoming releases.

 #### Switch Applications

-Developers can switch from one application configuration profile screen to another by using the 'Manage Apps' screen and clicking on the requisite application card.
+Developers can switch from one application configuration profile screen to another application by using the 'Manage Apps' screen and clicking on the requisite application card.

-Alternatively, you can use the LHS navigation pane in the configuration screen and click on the dropdown next to the application name.
-It shows all the applications registered by the developer.
-Select a different application from the drop down list and you will be switched to the configuration details for that app.
+Alternatively, you can use the LHS navigation pane in the configuration screen and click on the dropdown next to the application name in the top left.
+The dropdown displays a list of all the applications registered by the developer and a link to navigate to the *Manage Apps* dashboard screen.
+Select a different application from the drop down list and you will be switched to a different application dashboard screen.

 ![Switch Application](/img/an_db_switch_application.png)